• Skip to main content

 Due to the fragrant, uniquely scented aroma, Earl Grey Tea makes the perfect addition to many forms of baking.
 The leaves can be infused in butter or milk or can be added directly into the batter as I've done in this Earl Grey Tea Cake recipe.

-The best Earl Grey Tea to use for this recipe
+What's The Best Earl Grey Tea to Use?

 Aside from the Earl Grey Tea and blood oranges (if you use them), the remaining ingredients are regular fridge or pantry products.
 Where possible, I provide substitutions so that you can be a little more flexible with what you have on hand.